jessanettica/jessanettica.github.io/_posts/2017-01-29-django-querysets-101.markdown

 &nbsp;

 Ok, that’s it.
-I’m off to get a snack, but the next post will be on query optimization. 👋
+I’m off to get a snack, but keep an eye out for a future post on query optimization. 👋